Lemon Quinoa with Butternut Squash Almonds and Parmesan Cheese

 - Quinoa is cooked when the germ has been fully released and it’s fluffy and tender.

-How to make Lemony Quinoa with Butternut Squash, Almonds and Parmesan Cheese:
+How to Make Quinoa with Butternut Squash, Almonds and Parmesan Cheese:

 First, roast the butternut squash.
 But first, you’ll need to roast the squash which leads to: